xchem/xchem-align/USER-GUIDE.md

 An automatic tool for Fragalysis upload has not yet been written.

-To generate the gzipped tar file needed to manually upload the data move into your output dir and run this command (updating it for the specific upload version and target name):
+To generate the gzipped tar file needed to manually upload the data move into your version dir and run this command (updating it for the specific upload version and target name):

 ```
 tar cvfz <target_name>.tgz upload_1
 ```

+Change `upload_1` to whatever your current upload is.

 **Staging vs production: there are two live versions of Fragalysis.
 "Staging" is used for testing and is in constant development, therefore it may be buggier and/or have new features with respect to "production" which is the stable and public deployment.
 You should test if your upload works in staging, and verify that the data has been uploaded correctly before uploading to production.
 Data in staging is "at risk" as we may have to wipe the data occassionally for development reasons.**